-Criteria JORC Code Explanation Commentary Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: Excluded results are non-significant and do not materially affect understanding of the Wingellina deposit. easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar " dip and azimuth of the hole " down hole length and interception depth " hole length.
+Criteria JORC Code Explanation Commentary Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: Excluded results are non-significant and do not materially affect understanding of the Wingellina deposit. " easting and northing of the drill hole collar " elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar " dip and azimuth of the hole " down hole length and interception depth " hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Data aggregation methods In reporting Exploration Results, weighting averaging techniques, Results are reported on a length weighted average basis. maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Results are reported above a 0.2%m Co cut-off.
+Data aggregation methods Results are reported on a length weighted average basis. maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
+Results are reported with weighted average grade of ≥ 2.0% Ni{eq} with maximum internal dilution of 6m at 0.5% Ni{eq}.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+Ni{eq} is calculated using a nickel : cobalt ratio of 6:1 assuming a nickel price of US\$11,000/t Ni and cobalt price of US\$68,000/t Co and recoveries of 92% Ni and 89% Co.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Relationship between mineralisation widths and These relationships are particularly important in the reporting of Exploration Results.
 Interval widths are downhole width unless otherwise stated. intercept lengths • If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 Diagrams Appropriate maps and sections(with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-Presented in the body of the text above.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not Presented above. practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both law and bish grades Presented above. practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Excluded results are non-significant and do not materially affect understanding of the Wingellina deposit.

 Criteria JORC Code Explanation Commentary Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
-Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. place at the CMP.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • Exploration and mine planning assessment continues to take place at the CMP. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.